Community Engagement

 Overall, Emory is a significant driver of economic activity for Atlanta, the region, and the state of Georgia.
 In aggregate:

-• Alumni living and working in Georgia earn an additional $1.3 billion a year due to the education and credential they received from Emory.
+• Alumni living and working in Georgia earn an additional $1.9 billion annually as a result of the education and credentials they received from Emory.

 Our value to the community (PDF)